Siege warfare in ancient Rome: 70

-The First Jewish War had in the siege of Jerusalem the "key" operation in the Roman victory.
-It is said that the future emperor Titus first built around the besieged city in addition to a large camp, used as headquarters, thirteen forts connected by a contravallation of almost 8 km and as many as 5 siege ramps.
-He then attempted to reduce the food and water supplies of the besieged, allowing pilgrims to enter the city for the customary Pesach temple visit, but preventing them from leaving.
-In mid-May, Titus succeeded in destroying the third wall with battering rams and then breaking through the second wall as well.
-The next target was Antonia Fortress, located north of the Temple Mount, forcing the Romans to fight street by street against the Zealots.
-And after an initial attempt to negotiate peace, the besieged managed to prevent the construction of siege towers near Antonia Fortress, but food and water began to run out.
-Thus it was that small groups of resuppliers managed to penetrate between the Roman lines of the besiegers, and smuggle some supplies into the city.
 To permanently stop supplies from outside, Titus decided to erect a wall all around the city and, at the same time, to resume construction of the siege towers.
 Finally after further unsuccessful attempts to scale and penetrate the walls of Antonia Fortress, the Romans managed to sneak in, surprising the zealot guards deep in sleep, allowing them to conquer the fortress, which provided a perfect platform for attacking the temple itself.
 The rams apparently had little success, but subsequent fighting succeeded in setting fire to the walls.
 The flames spread quickly and soon the Temple was destroyed, while the fire spread to nearby residential neighborhoods, so that the Roman legions were able to crush the remaining Jewish resistance, albeit after the construction of new siege towers.
 It was September 7, and Jerusalem had fallen to the Romans.

+71/72

+After the fall of Jerusalem to Titus, the First Jewish Revolt was largely pacified, save for three major desert fortresses, which remained the last pockets of resistance still held by Jewish rebels.
+The task of subduing them fell to the province's new legate, Sextus Lucilius Bassus.
+Herodium, a palace-fortress south of Jerusalem, seems to have surrendered with little resistance.
+Bassus next moved across the Jordan River to take Machaerus, building a circumvallation wall, camps, and an unfinished siege ramp, remnants of which survive today.
+The defenders reportedly surrendered only after watching the Romans threaten to crucify Eleazar, a young nobleman captured outside the walls, and won a promise of safe passage in exchange.
+The Romans killed every non-Jew at the site, with only a handful managing to escape.

+73/74

+In the winter of either 72/73 or 73/74 CE, Lucius Flavius Silva, Bassus's successor, led approximately 8,000 troops against Masada, a secluded mountain-top fortress in the Judaean Desert that had become the final holdout of the Jewish revolt.
+The siege of Masada is said to have lasted for a long time, in the course of which all possible techniques were adopted to achieve final victory, starting with the construction of eight forts around the fortress (six small and two large ones), connected by a 3,6 km contravallation, as well as a gigantic ramp (200 cubits high between earth and stone, plus 50 cubits of a wooden platform) topped by a 60-cubit-high tower, all covered with iron, from the top of which the Romans placed catapults and ballistae and a large ram.

 The siege of Masada, the last stronghold of the Jewish revolt, which fell into Roman hands in 74.